LCR-ADS-Lab/LxGrTagger-Documentation/docs/1_structural type1/2_Syntactic function2.md

 **Complements**

 Complements are often required to form a grammatically complete and meaningful sentence.
-Consider the following examples, where grammatically incorrect sentences are indicated (Haegeman & Guéron, 1998, pp. 21-22):
+Consider the following examples, where grammatically incorrect sentences are indicated with <sup>*</sup> (Haegeman & Guéron, 1998, pp. 21-22):

 - a. *He abandoned the project.*
 - b. *<sup>*</sup>He abandoned.*